-🐾 20 Dog Idioms in English: Meanings & Examples
+20 Dog Idioms in English: Meanings & Examples

-20 Dog Idioms & Phrases in English
+Top 20 Dog Idioms in English With Meanings and Examples

 This post explores 20 popular dog-related idioms, along with their meanings and examples.
 Understanding these expressions is key to sounding more natural and fluent in English.
 Ready to stop feeling like a dog chasing its tail when you hear these phrases?
-Let’s fetch the meanings of 20 of the most common and useful dog idioms! 🐾
+Let’s fetch the meanings of 20 of the most common and useful dog idioms! 🐾.

 1. Let sleeping dogs lie

-• Meaning: Avoid bringing up an old problem or conflict that could cause trouble if disturbed.
+Meaning: Avoid bringing up an old problem or conflict that could cause trouble if disturbed.

-• Example: I know you want to ask about the budget disagreement again, but maybe it's best to let sleeping dogs lie.
+Example: I know you want to ask about the budget disagreement again, but maybe it's best to let sleeping dogs lie.

-• Origin Insight: Comes from the idea that disturbing a sleeping dog could cause unnecessary trouble.
+Origin Insight: Comes from the idea that disturbing a sleeping dog could cause unnecessary trouble.

 2. Barking up the wrong tree

-• Meaning: To be pursuing a mistaken course of action; accusing or blaming the wrong person.
+Meaning: To be pursuing a mistaken course of action; accusing or blaming the wrong person.

-• Example: If you think I leaked the news, you’re barking up the wrong tree.
+- Example: If you think I leaked the news, you’re barking up the wrong tree.

 3. Every dog has its day

-• Meaning: Everyone will have success or good luck at some point in their life.
+Meaning: Everyone will have success or good luck at some point in their life.

-• Example: Don't give up on your dream job yet.
+Example: Don't give up on your dream job yet.
 Remember, every dog has its day!

 4. Dog days of summer

-• Meaning: The hottest, laziest days of summer.
+Meaning: The hottest, laziest days of summer.

-• Example: We spent the dog days of summer by the pool.
+Example: We spent the dog days of summer by the pool.

-• Origin Insight: Traced back to the ancient Greeks, who associated the hot season with the rising of the star Sirius (also called the Dog Star).
+Origin Insight: Traced back to the ancient Greeks, who associated the hot season with the rising of the star Sirius (also called the Dog Star).

 5. Work like a dog

-• Meaning: To work very hard, often for long hours.
+Meaning: To work very hard, often for long hours.

-• Example: I worked like a dog all week to finish that report before the deadline.
+Example: I worked like a dog all week to finish that report before the deadline.

 6. Go to the dogs

-• Meaning: To become worse or decline in quality.
+Meaning: To become worse or decline in quality.

-• Example: The cinema has really gone to the dogs since the new owners took over.
+Example: The cinema has really gone to the dogs since the new owners took over.

 7. Hair of the dog (that bit you)

-• Meaning: Drinking alcohol to cure a hangover (not recommended!).
+Meaning: Drinking alcohol to cure a hangover (not recommended!).

-• Example: He had a Bloody Mary in the morning as the hair of the dog that bit him.
+Example: He had a Bloody Mary in the morning as the hair of the dog that bit him.

-Note for learners: This idiom is mostly used in informal or humorous contexts.
+❗ Note for learners: This idiom is mostly used in informal or humorous contexts.

 8. Sick as a dog

-• Meaning: Extremely ill or unwell.
+Meaning: Extremely ill or unwell.

-• Example: I ate something bad last night and I've been sick as a dog all morning.
+Example: I ate something bad last night, and I've been sick as a dog all morning.
 I can't come into work.

-Sick as a dog
+| Sick as a dog |

 9. It’s raining cats and dogs

-• Meaning: It’s raining very heavily.
+Meaning: It’s raining very heavily.

-• Example: Take an umbrella!
+Example: Take an umbrella!
 Look outside; it's raining cats and dogs!

-• 🟢 Tip: A very popular expression in both British and American English.
+🟢 Tip: A very popular expression in both British and American English.

 10. Dog-eat-dog world

-• Meaning: A very competitive and ruthless environment.
+Meaning: A very competitive and ruthless environment.

-• Example: The fashion industry can be very dog-eat-dog; you have to be tough to survive.
+Example: The fashion industry can be very dog-eat-dog; you have to be tough to survive.

 11. The tail wagging the dog

-• Meaning: A small or unimportant part controlling the whole.
+Meaning: A small or unimportant part controlling the whole.

-• Example: Letting a minor software bug delay the entire product launch feels like the tail wagging the dog.
+Example: Letting a minor software bug delay the entire product launch feels like the tail wagging the dog.

 12. Dog-tired

-• Meaning: Completely exhausted, extremely tired.
+Meaning: Completely exhausted, extremely tired.

-• Example: After hiking all day, I came home dog-tired and went straight to bed.
+Example: After hiking all day, I came home dog-tired and went straight to bed.

 13. In the doghouse

-• Meaning: In trouble or disfavoured, often with someone close like a partner or family member.
+Meaning: In trouble or disfavoured, often with someone close like a partner or family member.

-• Example: John forgot their anniversary and is now in the doghouse with his wife.
+Example: John forgot their anniversary and is now in the doghouse with his wife.

 14. Dog and pony show

-• Meaning: A flashy but often superficial presentation.
+Meaning: A flashy but often superficial presentation.

-• Example: The CEO’s visit was just a dog and pony show for the media.
+Example: The CEO’s visit was just a dog and pony show for the media.

 15. Barking dogs seldom bite

-• Meaning: People who make threats rarely follow through.
+Meaning: People who make threats rarely follow through.

-• Example: Don’t worry about him yelling—barking dogs seldom bite.
+Example: Don’t worry about him yelling—barking dogs seldom bite.

 16. Like a dog with a bone

-• Meaning: Being very persistent and not giving up.
+Meaning: Being very persistent and not giving up.

-• Example: She’s like a dog with a bone when she’s on a project.
+Example: She’s like a dog with a bone when she’s on a project.

 17. Throw someone to the dogs

-• Meaning: Sacrifice someone to avoid blame or danger yourself.
+Meaning: Sacrifice someone to avoid blame or danger yourself.

-• Example: The manager threw his assistant to the dogs when the client complained.
+Example: The manager threw his assistant to the dogs when the client complained.

 18. Call off the dogs

-• Meaning: Stop criticising or attacking someone.
+Meaning: Stop criticising or attacking someone.

-• Example: Okay, I get it—I made a mistake.
+Example: Okay, I get it—I made a mistake.
 You can call off the dogs now.

 19. Top dog

-• Meaning: The most powerful or successful person.
+Meaning: The most powerful or successful person.

-• Example: He worked hard for years to become the top dog in the company.
+Example: He worked hard for years to become the top dog in the company.

 20. Dog-eared

-• Meaning: Worn or bent, especially used for books.
+Meaning: Worn or bent, especially used for books.

-• Example: My favourite novel is so dog-eared from reading it again and again.
+Example: My favourite novel is so dog-eared from reading it again and again.

 📊 Summary Table